dr-lab/cs224w/README.md

         gamma1 = 0.01
         gamma2 = 0.01
         gamma3 = 0

+        Note: We tried 100 and 1500 parameter combination, and feed to the embedding, we cannot see obvious enhancement.

 1. Run ReFex (HW 2 question 2) to try and improve the fairness score from Rev2 algorithm